RichardGrave/squeaky_mouse/README.md

 crossterm = "0.19.0"

 ## Issues
-When you close the program the used keys are promted on the command line.
+When the program is closed then the used keys are promted on the command line.\
 Not sure if I can find a way to fix this.